Pandemic-PGRs/Pandemic-PGRs.github.io-pandemic-pgrs/_posts/2024-01-29-PGR-Survey-UCU-Election-Results.md

 "Please visit my website, it contains my election address, a bit about me and my policy proposals and vision for UCU:[https://peterevans4vpucu.org/](https://peterevans4vpucu.org/) Thank you for getting in touch.
 With best wishes, Peter"

 **David Hunter: General comment**

-I am employed partly on a casualised contract, am committed to fighting casualisation across our sectors, and committed to the PGRs as staff campaign.
+"I am employed partly on a casualised contract, am committed to fighting casualisation across our sectors, and committed to the PGRs as staff campaign.
 I am also an organiser and am committed to organising as the basis of campaigning.
-Please see my website for more information on my campaign at [https://davidforucuvp.wordpress.com](https://davidforucuvp.wordpress.com).
+Please see my website for more information on my campaign at [https://davidforucuvp.wordpress.com](https://davidforucuvp.wordpress.com)."

 ## NEC (Northern Ireland HE) candidate